dmerkurjev/Systematic_surveillance_of_SARS-CoV-2_reveals_dynamics_of_variant_mutagenesis_1_and_transmission/README.md

-Senescence RNA-seq — Preprocessing & Analysis
+ SARS-CoV-2 RNA-seq — Preprocessing & Analysis

 This repository contains an end-to-end workflow for RNA-seq analysis of early passage and senescent BJ fibroblasts in the absence or continued presence of doxycycline (20nm).
 It includes two main components: